 To become an architect, you would need to obtain a degree in architecture and complete a period of professional experience, which would be recorded as part of your logbook.

 In the UK, a degree in architecture lasts for 5 years.
-Once completed, you need to complete a two-year work experience in order to be fully qualified.
-In the US, it is a little different, you would still need to go university to gain a degree in architecture.
+Once completed, you need to complete a two-year work experience to be fully qualified.
+In the US, it is a little different, you would still need to go to university to gain a degree in architecture.

 Types of Projects You Would Work On